beaverstructures/Beaver/README.md

 <!-- GETTING STARTED -->
 ## :baby: Getting Started
-To make a simple analysis with BeaverCore, you can analyse a single TimberFramePoint providing the frame material, cross section, caracteristic displacements and internal forces.
+To make a simple analysis with BeaverCore, you can analyse a single `TimberFramePoint` providing the frame material, cross section, caracteristic displacements and internal forces.
 You can always reference the corresponding Eurocode sections of the analysis by navigating through the code.
-Better documentation for that matter is in the to-do list.
+Better documentation is in the to-do list.

 ``` C#
 public void TestULSDesign()